KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/README.md

 The **Interactive Parameter Explorer** is the main page of the application.
 Users are able to interactively adjust parameters of provided data and observe real-time updates on Spectra.
 As well as the ability to upload their own data for exploration.
 Users can explore various settings and their effects on the data.

-For the code of the Interactive Parameter Explorer, see the [Interactive_Parameter_Explorer.py](https://github.com/KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/blob/main/Interactive_Parameter_Explorer.py) file.
+For the Interactive Parameter Explorer code, see the [Interactive_Parameter_Explorer.py](https://github.com/KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/blob/main/Interactive_Parameter_Explorer.py) file.

 ## Peptide Explorer